Iconic media empires

 Unlike the Big Three networks, all of which have their roots in radio, DuMont is a former broadcaster devoted solely to television, with programming that is innovative and creative.

-In January 1949, WDTV opened for business as the first television station in Pennsylvania's iconic and famous Steel City and this Commonwealth's first network-owned-and-operated television station.
+In 1949, WDTV began its operations as the first television station in Pennsylvania's iconic and famous Steel City and this Commonwealth's first network-owned-and-operated television station.

 Plus, WDTV started live network programming between multiple US regions by activating the coaxial cable connection from the American Telephone & Telegraph Company.